-The News Station: October 05, 2021 – She recently spent seven weeks going through an interview process for a new job, after months of pandemic-related unemployment.
-At first, it seemed like it was worth it and by the end of the interview process, the company made her an offer.
+Heady Vermont: April 11, 2022 – A woman had started the interview process.
+She spent seven weeks going through an interview process for a new job, after months of pandemic-related unemployment.
+At first, it seemed like the time spent was worth it and by the end of the interview process, the company made her an offer.

 Attorney McElfresh, a California-based cannabis regulatory lawyer said most people in her position currently have no legal recourse because there are no blanket employment protections for marijuana use, medical or otherwise.
 Read the entire article here.